manifoldxyz/manifold-templates/squarespace/marketplace_page/developer/README.md

 7. Click on the section "Manifold Gallery Listing" and fill out the fields with your information.
 (Network is `1` for Mainnet `5` for Goerli and set Marketplace Version to `2`). then make sure to click "Save & Publish".
 ![SQS gallery page add](./images/gallery-page-listing-configure.png) <br />
+8. Congrats!
+You should now see your listing on your new gallery page.